 TGI Friday’s Pretzel Sticks and Beer Cheese Dip

-You can make TGI Friday's Pretzel Sticks and beer cheese dip with this copycat recipe.
+Recreate TGI Friday's famous soft pretzel sticks and creamy beer cheese dip at home with this simple, crowd-pleasing recipe.

 5 from 2 votes